Basecamp Wilderness Camp: Our full report

 Although Basecamp Wilderness Camp is only 3km from Basecamp Eagle View, its larger sister camp, it has a remote setting in the quiet Saddle Valley.

-The small main area is tented with comfy leather armchairs and a sofa, and has rugs on the canvas floor giving it a more homely feel.
-Meals are served at a large table with canvas director's chairs.
-However it is also possible to dine outside.
-A table in the corner serves as the honesty bar with a selection of drinks to help yourself from.
+The small main area is tented with comfy director's chairs and a sofa, and has rugs on the canvas floor giving it a more homely feel.
+Meals are served at tables in the dining tent, which is also covered by canvas walls and equipped with director's chairs, or served outside on the verdant front lawn.
+A table in the corner of the dining tent serves as the honesty bar with a selection of drinks to help yourself from.

-The eight tented rooms at Basecamp Wilderness Camp, are small but well furnished and decorated in soft, earthy tones.
+The eight tented rooms at Basecamp Wilderness Camp, including seven standard tents and one family tent (#4) consisting of a double and twin bedroom, each with their own ensuite bathroom and connected by a small central area with a writing desk, are relatively spacious and well furnished in neutral tones.
+Bright rugs adorn the floors, brining a splash of colour.
 Double or twin beds placed in front of a dark wood headboard are covered with white linen and a cream cable-knit blanket and cushions.
-At one side is an en-suite bathroom with a single ceramic basin, flush toilet and bucket shower.
+At one side is an en-suite bathroom with a single ceramic basin, flush toilet, and bucket shower.
 Toiletries are provided.
-In front of the tent, under a shade cloth, you'll find director's chairs, where you can sit and admire the view.
+In front of the tent, under a shade cloth, you'll find comfortable seating where you can sit and admire the view.

 The main activities at Wilderness Camp revolve around game drives and night drives, with guides brought in from Basecamp Eagle View or Basecamp Maasai Mara.
-Walking is another option from Basecamp Wilderness, however the walks are led by a Maasai guide armed only with a spear.
-This is not unusual in the Mara conservancies, however considering the high density of dangerous large mammals in the area, we strongly advise you not to participate.
+Walking is another option from Basecamp Wilderness, led by an armed ranger, your guide, and some of the Maasai security team who will be equipped with spears.

 In common with all properties in the Mara region, early-morning balloon flights can be booked at Basecamp Wilderness Camp.
 These last approximately one hour, followed by a bush breakfast with sparkling wine and then a game drive, arriving back at camp around mid-morning.
 There are several launch areas and you can expect to be woken as early as 4.00am to be picked up by the balloon crew and taken to the launch site.